-After stimulation stops completely (the generator battery runs out), you may notice a change in your depressive symptoms.
-If you think the generator might not be working right, call your doctor.
+CAUTION: After stimulation stops completely (e.g., the generator battery runs out), you may notice a change in your depressive symptoms.
+If you think your generator does not work right, call your doctor.

-Manipulation of the Generator and Lead 9.4
+8.4.
+Manipulation of the Generator and Lead

 The generator is secured into place during surgery, but the device can move slightly.
 It may be possible to feel the lead under the skin after surgery.
-This feeling is normal and should become less obvious over several weeks.
+This is normal and should become less obvious over several weeks.
 Manipulation of the lead should be prevented at all times.

-Never move or twist the generator or manipulate the lead.
-Doing so could damage the lead or your Never move or twist the generator of management of and lead be replaced.
+CAUTION: Never move or twist the generator or manipulate the lead.
+This can damage the lead or your vagus nerve.
+It could require that the generator and lead be replaced.

-10 Patient Registration and Safety Listing
+9.0.
+Patient Registration and Safety Listing

 Government agencies require makers of implantable devices to contact people in case of emergencies related to the device.
 LivaNova has a list of people who have had the generator and lead implanted.
-The information is kept in confidential files.
-It is a permanent record of the implantation surgery.
+The information is kept in confidential files and is a permanent record of the implantation surgery.
 LivaNova will release a file only if required by law.

-Send LivaNova a change of address notice if you move.
+CAUTION: Send LivaNova a change of address notice if you move (see "Contacts and Resources" on page 41).

-11 Frequently Asked Questions
+10.0.
+Frequently Asked Questions